qlik-oss/mira/README.md

 | QIX_ENGINE_IMAGE_NAME | qlikea/engine | QIX Engine image name used to discover engines |

 ### Local Mode
-In _local_ mode, Mira assumes that all engine instances run as Docker containers on the `localhost` Docker Engine. _Local_ mode is set by providing the `--mode local` command line argument when starting the Mira Docker container or starting the Node.js process.
+In _local_ mode, Mira assumes that all engine instances run as Docker containers on the `localhost` Docker Engine, without any orchestration platform such as Docker Swarm or Kubernetes. _Local_ mode is set by providing the `--mode local` command line argument when starting the Mira Docker container or starting the Node.js process.

-The recommended way to start Mira in _local_ mode is through `docker-compose`; for example
+The recommended way to start Mira in _local_ mode is through a `docker-compose` file; for example

 ```sh
 $ docker-compose -f docker-compose.yml up -d